btoll/git/README.md

 List the files that are staged and modifed or that make up any given commit and optionally open in Vim for editing.

-It's best to show what this tool can do through examples.

 - List the files that make up the latest commit.

     `git ls`

 - List the files that are in the staged area and are modified in the workspace.
+This is the `git dirty` alias.

     `git ls --dirty`